 - 1 tbsp dried parsley

 Preheat oven and a large nonstick baking sheet or cake pan to 400° F (205° C).

 Combine the chickpea flour with one cup of water and mix until smooth.
 Add the other cup of water and mix again.
+This helps prevent lumps.